-In 2021, the top ten exporting countries were (in descending order based on import permits issued) the United States, the United Kingdom, Hong Kong, Singapore, South Africa, Canada, United Arab Emirates, South Korea, Japan and Germany.
-These countries accounted for 81% of import permits issued during this period.
+In 2022 to late November, the top ten exporting countries were (in descending order based on import permits issued) the United Kingdom, the United States, , Hong Kong, South Africa, Singapore, Canada, United Arab Emirates, South Korea, Japan and Germany.
+These countries accounted for 79% of import permits issued during this period.